-The output generated by the lens function will typically be an alternative visual representation.
-From a conceptual point of view, a lens function can alter existing content, suppress irrelevant content, or enrich with new content, or perform combinations thereof.
+The output generated by the lens function will typically lead to an alternative or modified visualization of the data.
+From a conceptual point of view, a lens function can alter existing content, suppress irrelevant content, or enrich with new content, as well as perform combinations thereof.
 Figure 5 illustrates the different options.
 For example, ChronoLenses [ZCPB11] transform time series data on-the-fly, that is, they alter existing content.
 The Sampling Lens [ED06b] suppresses data items to de-clutter the visualization underneath the lens.
 The extended excentric labeling [BRL09] is an example for a lens that enriches a visualization, in this case with textual labels.

-The Join $\bowtie$ Finally, the result obtained via the lens function has to be joined with the base visualization to create the necessary visual feedback.
-A primary goal is to realize the join so that it is easy for the user to understand how the view seen through the lens relates to the base visualization.
-In a narrow sense of a lens, the result generated by the lens function will replace the content in the lens interior as shown for ChronoLenses [ZCPB11] and the SamplingLens [ED06b] in Figures 5(a) and 5(b).
-For many other lenses the visual effect manifests exclusively in the lens interior.
+The Join \bowtie Finally, the result obtained via the lens function has to be joined with the base visualization.
+Conceptually, this can be done at any stage of the pipeline.
+Most lenses follow the metaphor of conventional lenses and simply replace the pixels in the lens interior with the result generated by the lens function.
+Examples are the ChronoLenses [ZCPB11] and the Sampling Lens [ED06b] in Figures 5(a) and 5(b).
+For many more lenses, the visual effect manifests exclusively in the lens interior.

-When the join is realized at earlier stages of the visualization pipeline, the visual effect is often less confined.
-For example, the Layout Lens [TAS09] adjusts the position of a subset of graph nodes to create a local neighborhood overview as shown in Figure 6(a).
-Yet, relocating nodes implies that their incident edges take different routes, which in turn introduces some (limited) visual change into the base visualization as well.
-In a most relaxed sense of a lens, the result of the lens function can even be shown separately.
-The time lens [TSAA12] depicted in Figure 6(b) is an example where the lens' spatial selection (top-left circle around the mouse cursor) and the generated result (center) are in separate places.
-Moreover, additional visual feedback can be helpful to support the lens, for example by dimming the base visualization as we have already seen in Figure 2.
+When the join is realized at early stages of the visualization pipeline, the visual effect is usually less confined.
+For example, the Layout Lens [TAS09] in Figure 6(a) adjusts the positions of a subset of graph nodes to create a local neighborhood overview.
+Relocating nodes implies that their incident edges take different routes as well, which in turn introduces (limited) visual change into the base visualization beyond the lens.
+Under a very loose interpretation of the lens metaphor, the result of the lens function can even be shown separately.
+The time lens [TSAA12] depicted in Figure 6(b) is such a border-line example where the lens selection takes place in one part of the display (top-left circle around the mouse cursor) while the generated visual result is shown in another part (center).
+In such cases, it is important to make sure that the user understands how the lens view relates to the base visualization.

-Figure 6: Lens effects beyond the confines of the lens interior. (a) Adjusting layout positions of graph nodes via the layout lens [TAS09] also affects the edges in the base visualization. (b) The time lens [TSAA12] shows the lens' spatial selection and the generated lens result separately.
+Figure 6: Lenses with effects beyond the lens interior. (a) Adjusting layout positions of graph nodes via the layout lens [TAS09] also affects edges in the base visualization. (b) The time lens [TSAA12] shows the lens selection and the generated lens result separately.